Retired Senior Vice President, Merrill Lynch Wealth Management

-Editor Emeritus of the Norfolk Daily News
+Editor Emeritus, The Norfolk Daily News

-Kent Warneke spent more than 30 years as editor and vice president of the Norfolk Daily News before retiring from that position in 2019 and being named editor emeritus.
+Kent Warneke spent more than 30 years as Editor and Vice President of the Norfolk Daily News before retiring from that position in 2019 and being named Editor Emeritus.

 After graduating from the University of Nebraska-Lincoln with a degree in journalism in 1982, he spent five years as a staff member of the Omaha World-Herald before joining the Daily News.

-He has been extensively involved in civic leadership roles, including serving as board presidents of the Nebraska Press Association, the Nebraska District of the Lutheran Church-Missouri Synod, Faith Regional Health Services of Norfolk and the Norfolk Area Chamber of Commerce.
+He has been extensively involved in civic leadership roles, including serving as board president of the Nebraska Press Association, the Nebraska District of the Lutheran Church-Missouri Synod, Faith Regional Health Services of Norfolk and the Norfolk Area Chamber of Commerce.
 He recently completed a six-year term on the board of the Humanities Nebraska Foundation and currently serves on the board of the Nebraska Community Foundation.

-He serves now as the grants and contracts director for Northeast Community College in Norfolk.
+In semi-retirement, he has also served as the grants and contracts director for Northeast Community College in Norfolk.